 UPHILL ACCESS AT DIAMOND PEAK

-As of January 1, 2019 uphill access is now open to Uphill Access Pass holders.
+Uphill access is now open to Uphill Access Pass holders during designated hours (see below).
 Passes may be obtained at the Guest Services office during normal operating hours, and must be obtained before any uphill use at Diamond Peak.
 Please note that we have some additions to our Uphill Access Policy that are intended to preserve the safety of the user and mountain operations.
 Additions to the guidelines include designated routes of ascending and descending and hours of uphill access.
 We will also provide uphill access updates on this webpage, as well as on an access information reader board on the Lodgepole run, just above the main lodge.
 The messaging is intended to provide information of uphill access on designated routes, availability, and general user information.

 Updates & Designated Routes